 have never had an intervention order taken out against them.

 have never been charged with any form of sexual violence or family violence

 Providing a free inspection service to SMEs.
 A one-day audit of their actual operational processes and a vulnerability scan of their systems.
 70% of data breaches occur from human factors, accidental or malicious.

 The Notifiable Data Breaches Statistics Report: 1 April to 30 June 2019 highlighted that 42% of the notified breaches involved financial details and 62% of the attacks were malicious or criminal.
 Add to that 34% being related to human error and you make the case for compliance mandates by legislative instrument.

 IBM Research about trusted insiders:

-Ponemon has trusted insiders at 23%
+Ponemon research has trusted insiders causing 23% of all breaches.

-From ACSC’s own research;
+From ACSC’s own research:

 From the Privacy Commissioner: